 What Is a Virtual Data Center?

-Virtual Data Center or a software-defined data center is an environment that provides all the cloud-based resources required to fulfill your business needs.
+A Virtual Data Center or a software-defined data center is an environment that provides all the cloud-based resources required to fulfill your business needs.
 This pool of cloud infrastructure resources eliminates the hassle of owning on-premises data servers and infrastructure.
 Serving various useful purposes, a Virtual Data Center is used for data storage, application hosting and processing, and providing backups for critical systems.

 Virtual Data Centers follow the same network and security protocols as your physical data center.
 Hence, it’s secure and reliable for organizations with highly confidential data.
 For companies with different cloud service needs, Virtual Data Centers also give multiple cloud options like private, shared, or hybrid cloud.